HiPERCAM/hipercam/docs/reduction.rst

 minimise such drift.
 It does not need to be super-bright (although preferably it should be brighter than your target), or your main comparison; the key point should be that its position can be securely tracked.
-If your target is trackable at all, then the ``fit_alpha`` parameter may be a better alternative.
-It allows for variable offsets from the reference targets by but average over the previous 1/`fit_alpha` frames.
+If your target is trackable at all, but drops out sometimes, then the ``fit_alpha`` parameter may be a better alternative.
+It allows for variable offsets from the reference targets by averaging over the previous 1/`fit_alpha` frames (approx; exponential weighting is used).
 This allows you to ride over frames that are too faint.
 This can be an effective way to cope with deep eclipses or clouds whilst allowing for differential image motion in a way that linked apertures cannot manage.